 You have to ask yourself, which model is right for your institution?
 Assess your current resources; staff, collateral, and time and determine which model best suits you and your institution.

-One thing is for certain; our future is one that will be constantly evolving and providing customers with the services they desire will be more present than ever before.
+One thing is for certain; our future is one that will be constantly evolving and the need to provide customers with the services they desire will be more present than ever before.
 At MineralTree, we are dedicated to keeping up with shifting consumer preferences by offering a fully-automated invoice-to-pay solution that provides access to payment execution directly from your bank account.